MELATONIN Overview Information

 MELATONIN Side Effects & Safety

-Melatonin is LIKELY SAFE for most adults when taken by mouth short-term or when applied to the skin.
+Melatonin is LIKELY SAFE for most adults when taken by mouth or injected into the body in the short-term, or when applied to the skin.

 Melatonin is POSSIBLY SAFE when used by mouth appropriately, long-term.
 Melatonin has been used safely for up to 2 years in some people.
 However, it can cause some side effects including headache, short-term feelings of depression, daytime sleepiness, dizziness, stomach cramps, and irritability.
 Do not drive or use machinery for four to five hours after taking melatonin.

-Special Precautions & Warnings:Pregnancy and breast-feeding: Melatonin is POSSIBLY UNSAFE to use during pregnancy.
+Special Precautions & Warnings:Pregnancy and breast-feeding: Melatonin is POSSIBLY UNSAFE when taken by mouth or injected into the body during pregnancy.
 Do not use it.
 Melatonin might also interfere with ovulation, making it more difficult to become pregnant.

 Not enough is known about the safety of using melatonin when breast-feeding.
 It is best not to use it.